-СО Course Outcomes Cognitive PSO No. Students who complete this course will be able Level No. to CO1 Analyse the moment of inertia of rigid bodies of different geometry and their role in machine An II PSO1, COI different geometry and their role in machine parts An, U PSO2 CO2 Analyse the theory of mechanical oscillations PSO3, CO2 and their significance in wave propagation which is a mode of energy transfer An, U PSO7 CO3 Understand the theory and experimental U PSO1, 005 procedures to determine the surface tension and viscosities of liquids U PSO8 CO4 Evaluate the importance of elastic properties of materials in designing bridges and girders Е PSO8 CO5 Apply the principle and theory of mechanics on Ар PSO8, 005 practical applications PSO9 CO6 Evaluate the errors in experimental measurements and can suggest methods to reduce them Е PSO6
+CO Course Outcomes Cognitive PSO No. Students who complete this course will be able to Level No. CO1 Analyse the moment of inertia of rigid bodies of different geometry and their role in machine parts An, U PSO1, PSO2 CO2 Analyse the theory of mechanical oscillations and their significance in wave propagation which is a mode of energy transfer An, U PSO3, PSO7 CO3 Understand the theory and experimental procedures to determine the surface tension and viscosities of liquids U PSO1, PSO8 CO4 Evaluate the importance of elastic properties of materials in designing bridges and girders Е PSO8 CO5 Apply the principle and theory of mechanics on practical applications Ap PSO8, PSO9 CO6 Evaluate the errors in experimental measurements and can suggest methods to reduce them Е PSO6